J.D. Davis Player Props: Giants vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks 20th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Cubs have the 12th-ranked team ERA among all MLB pitching staffs (4.07).
+- The Cubs have a 4.00 team ERA that ranks 10th across all MLB pitching staffs.

-- Cubs pitchers combine to surrender 61 home runs (one per game), the third-fewest in the league.
+- The Cubs surrender the third-fewest home runs in baseball (61 total, one per game).

-- Hendricks (0-2 with a 4.70 ERA and 12 strikeouts in 15 1/3 innings pitched) gets the start for the Cubs, his fourth of the season.

-- In his last outing on Tuesday against the San Diego Padres, the right-hander went six innings, giving up four earned runs while surrendering six hits.
+- The right-hander last appeared on Wednesday against the Los Angeles Angels, when he tossed 4 2/3 innings, allowing two earned runs while giving up two hits.

-- The 33-year-old has put up an ERA of 4.70, with 7 strikeouts per nine innings, in three games this season.
-Opponents are batting .295 against him.
+- The 25-year-old has put up an ERA of 4.15, with 6.8 strikeouts per nine innings, in 10 games this season.
+Opponents have a .246 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.